johnpuddephatt/zerowaste/src/projects/glass.md

 title: "**Leeds** *glass* recycling"
 subtitle: Exploring what we can do as a city to keep recycling more glass.
 image: /assets/images/glass-box.svg
+icon: /assets/images/glass-icon.svg
 intro:
   - title: What we’re doing
+    content:
-    content: We want recycling glass to be something that everyone in the city does and for us all to understand the difference it makes.
+      We want recycling glass to be something that everyone in the city does and for us all to understand the difference it makes.
 We spent some time exploring the reasons why some people don’t recycle their glass which helped us to find solutions and ways to make it easier.
 We’ve pulled